Scalable Interactive Model of an Off-World Community

-What is the best balance of physio-chemical and bioregenerative systems?
+What is the best balance of mechanical and living life support systems?
 What can we learn about the resources required to effectively scale a habitat tens of millions of kilometers from home?
 What systems will self-sustain while others break down?

 Perhaps you will find the answers …

-The agent based model itself is incredibly agile, with each agent defined by a user engaged file, either directly or through a web-based editor.
-While most users will configure a simulation using existing agents, advanced users can define unique characteristics for life support systems, plants, and power production modules.
+The agent based model itself is incredibly agile, with each human, plant, structure, or machine agent defined by a simple text file.
+While most users will configure a simulation using existing agents, advanced users can define their own agents, adding algae, yeast, plants engineered for extreme conditions, or new kinds of life support and power production systems.

 Sheri Klug Boonstra